 Your penalties will also be influenced by additional facts of your conviction, such as prior DUIs and additional aggravating factors, including property damage, injuries or fatalities caused, excessive speeding, and any other traffic violations.
 In addition, if any of your passengers are under the age of 21, you could be forced to serve a 48-hour jail sentence.

 Maine Juvenile DUI Attorney

 Being charged with driving while intoxicated can turn into a lifelong problem and affect your ability to be accepted to college or secure scholarship awards.
 The charges are especially dire for those who are under the legal drinking age but over 17.
 In these cases, offenders are most often tried as adults, which means you could face such penalties as enormous fines, license suspension, and time in jail, and you will suffer the consequences of having a criminal conviction on your record.
 Jobs and schools look at these records when deciding whom to hire or accept.
 A criminal conviction of any kind can sometimes make the difference between acceptance and rejection.

-Contact our offices today to see how an experienced DUI attorney can help you.
+Contact our offices today to see how an experienced juvenile DUI lawyer can help you.